wgc-hackathon/bbc-micro-bit/README.md

 Technology can help scientists in many ways.
 For example, software developers have built a software called LIMS (Laboratory Information Systems) to track a sample arriving to a lab through to the moment it is processed.
 Scientists also rely on equipment that has lots of sensors, often controlled by a computer, to help them with their research.

-We will take you through a series of activities where you can use your own BBC micro-bit, or a web-based simulator, to help scientists keep their samples at the correct temperature and manage their sequencing data.
-You will also help solve puzzles - has a new covid-variant been detected?
+We will take you through a series of activities where you can use your own BBC micro:bit, or a web-based BBC micro:bit simulator, to create code which could help scientists keep their samples at the correct temperature and manage their sequencing data.
+You will help solve a puzzle - has a new covid-variant been detected?

+## What do I need to take part?

+- Following registration, you should be provided with instructions on how to join the virtual video workshop.
+- A computer with internet connection (for access to the video workshop and a BBC micro:bit webpage).
+- *A micro:bit is not necessary*, however, if you do not own one, you can buy one (e.g. https://thepihut.com/products/micro-bit-v2-go-starter-kit>) or some libraries are able to loan them.
+If you bring one along it can be used in addition to or instead of the micro:bit simulator.

 ## Resources

+Are you still wondering, what is a BBC micro:bit?!

+The [micro:bit foundation webpage](https://microbit.org) is a brilliant resource to find out more about what it is and how it is being used in practise!
+The video tutorials in the [get-started](https://microbit.org/get-started) can also be helpful, if you would like to try out an activity.

+For an introduction to the micro:bit editor that we will be using, and how to use it, please see this [short video tutorial:](https://www.youtube.com/watch?v=MMqKMGeykM8)

+In the workshop we will also be using a virtual classroom (https://classroom.microbit.org/).
+A link to the classroom log-in and a password will be made available at the start of the workshop.

-To see covid sequencing in action, see this video: [Sanger Institute - What does it take to sequence tens of thousands of COVID-19 samples](https://www.youtube.com/watch?v=Fd40gunBTN0)
+And finally - wondering what covid sequencing actually looks like in a lab?
+A short film taken at the Wellcome Genome Campus Sanger Institute can be found here:[Sanger Institute - What does it take to sequence tens of thousands of COVID-19 samples](https://www.youtube.com/watch?v=Fd40gunBTN0)

-This diagram also illustrates the journey from sample to data analyses:
-[Add workflow diagram and highlight where the activities fit in].

-An introduction to the BBC micro-bit and some brilliant tutorials can be found in the micro-bit foundation webpage here: https://microbit.org/get-started/first-steps/introduction/.
-Please note that it is not necessary to own a micro:bit, although if you do, it can certainly be used in the workshop activities.

-## What do I need to take part?

-[TO DO]
-Set-up info.

-[To DO]
+## Pre-workshop activity: Display Name

-Include link to discussion forum / chat box where participants can introduce themselves or ask questions Include link to tutorial where participants write their name
+Include link to tutorial where participants write their name

 ## Outcomes - We hope you enjoy it!

 This event is for any new coder, including children and adults.
-There will be online guidance during the Zoom workshop and we have listed resources below to help if you get stuck.
-A discussion forum for questions has also been set up here: [add link].
-We want you to have fun and find out what it is like to code.
-You do not need to know how to solve these tasks to be a good coder!
-And it is as much about creativity and problem solving as it is about learning to write computer code.
+There will be online guidance during the Zoom workshop with a chat forum so that we can answer questions.
+We want you to have fun and find out what it is like to code!
+It is as much about creativity and problem solving as it is about learning to code.